eduhds/fsitem/README.md

-# fsitem
+# FsItem

-CLI tool for manage multiple folders with diferent ssh keys in .ssh folder.
+CLI tool for manage file system items (files and directories).

 ## For MacOS open and build with XCode